Capmatinib: Adverse effects

 Capmatinib can cause interstitial lung disease (a group of lung conditions that causes scarring of lung tissues), pneumonitis (inflammation of the lung tissue), hepatotoxicity (damage to liver cells), photosensitivity, and embryo-fetal toxicity.
 Based on a clear positive signal for phototoxicity in early laboratory studies in cells, people may be more sensitive to sunlight and should be advised to take precautions to cover their skin, use sunscreen, and not tan while taking capmatinib.

 Capmatinib may cause harm to a developing fetus or newborn baby.

 Pharmacology

-The substance inhibits c-Met, a tyrosine kinase that plays a role in embryonic development, organogenesis and wound healing, but also in the development of cancer.
+The drug inhibits c-Met, a tyrosine kinase that plays a role in embryonic development, organogenesis and wound healing, but also in the development of cancer.

 History

 Capmatinib was approved for medical use in the United States in May 2020, along with the FoundationOne CDx assay as a companion diagnostic for capmatinib.

 Efficacy was demonstrated in the GEOMETRY mono-1 trial (NCT02414139), a multicenter, non-randomized, open-label, multicohort study enrolling 334 participants with metastatic non-small cell lung cancer with confirmed MET exon 14 skipping.
 Some participants were previously treated for their cancer and some were not (treatment-naïve).
 Participants received capmatinib 400 mg orally twice daily until disease progression or unacceptable toxicity.
 The efficacy was based on results from 97 of the participants.
 The trial was conducted at 92 sites in the United States, Austria, Belgium, France, Germany, Israel, Italy, Japan, Korea, Lebanon, Mexico, Netherlands, Norway, Russia, Singapore, Sweden, Switzerland, Spain, Taiwan and the UK.

 The major efficacy outcome measure was overall response rate (ORR), which reflects the percentage of participants that had a certain amount of tumor shrinkage.
 An additional efficacy outcome measure was duration of response (DOR).
 The efficacy population included 28 participants who had never undergone treatment for non-small cell lung cancer and 69 previously treated participants.
 The ORR for the 28 participants was 68%, with 4% having a complete response and 64% having a partial response.
 The ORR for the 69 participants was 41%, with all having a partial response.
 Of the responding participants who had never undergone treatment for non-small cell lung cancer, 47% had a duration of response lasting 12 months or longer compared to 32.1% of the responding participants who had been previously treated.

 The US Food and Drug Administration (FDA) processed the application under the accelerated approval program and granted the application for capmatinib priority review, orphan drug, and breakthrough therapy designations and granted the approval of Tabrecta to Novartis Pharmaceuticals Corporation.